Chris-Beeee/Portfolio/README.md

 ### Automation Examples

 ### Web UI automation using Pytest
-This project isusing [themoviedb.org](https://www.themoviedb.org/) as it has a free API available for non-commercial projects.
+This project is using [themoviedb.org](https://www.themoviedb.org/) as it has a free API available for non-commercial projects.
 It combines several different elements into one set of test cases
 * Front-end web UI interactions
 * Scraping for film data from web UI
 * Comparing scraped results with back-end API results, with increasingly complex filter logic applied to both